KiitanCodes/clean-space/README.md

 This repository is built step by step in the tutorial.

-this shows the *EditCode feature of Github
+this shows the \*EditCode feature of Github

 another edit

 lets see how pull fetch and merge works

+we are pushing some edit to the remote repo(GITHUB)